apparatus/tpmorp/README.md

 ```

 ##Example
-The example code shows how to use tpmorp in a imple hello/goodbye CLI interface.
+The example code shows how to use tpmorp in a simple hello/goodbye CLI interface.
 See `example.js`

 ```javascript
 'use strict'